 Quarterly, in-person trainings are generally held for an entire office staff or a group of combined offices who share work space.
 Work unit members unable to attend an in-person class can view the same content in the video recording below.

-The class will review basic statistical data and discuss the video “Run.
+Both the in-person course and the video recording, which you can watch on demand, review basic statistical data and include the Department of Homeland Security video “Run.
 Hide.
-Fight” as a group.
-Please review the video before attending.
-The class will also discuss how you should react if you ever find yourself in an active harmer and other threatening situations.
-Every effort is made to address concerns, dispel myths and develop response options.The class lasts about ninety minutes and introduces attendees to the basic response options for these frightening situations.
+Fight."
+The classes discuss how you should react if you find yourself in an active harmer and/or other threatening situations.
+Every effort is made to address concerns, dispel myths and develop response options.The in-person and video presentations last approximately 90 minutes.

-If your work team is interested in starting these classes or if you would like more information, please contact the CU Police Department Training Officer at 303-492-7311.
+If your work team is interested in starting these classes or if you would like more information, please contact the CU Police Department Events and Emergency Management Division at email@example.com